The Best Documentaries on Netflix You Can't Afford to Miss

-Netflix's back catalogue of documentaries is almost overwhelming.
-That's why we've made this list: Our picks for the very best Netflix has to offer.
+Netflix's immense catalogue of documentaries is almost overwhelming.
+That's why we've made this list.
+Bask in our very correct picks for the very best documentaries Netflix has to offer.

 Here's how we're breaking things down.
 We're starting with the very best up top, then the rest listed by genre.